brittanywest/developer.concur.com/api-reference/authentication/sign-in-with-concur.markdown

 # Account Context

 Once connected, your app can access context to easily create a user account.
-Please refer to the [user API documentation](https://developer.concur.com/api-reference/user/) for more information.
+Please refer to the [user API documentation](https://developer.concur.com/api-reference/user) for more information.

 # Managing Connections

 Following Sign In, applications must:

 * Maintain the tokens for future use.
-To maintain the connection, please see the [token refresh documentation] (https://developer.concur.com/api-reference/authentication/apidoc.html#refresh_token).
+To maintain the connection, please see the [token refresh documentation](https://developer.concur.com/api-reference/authentication/apidoc.html#refresh_token).
 * [Provide the option to disconnect](https://developer.concur.com/api-reference/authentication/apidoc.html#revoke_token)